absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 app.make('some.service'); // SomeService {}
 ```

-You can make any bound abstract and the container will resolve it for you.
+You can make any bound abstract, and the container will resolve it for you.

 However, if you need to use all the rich container features when it comes to instantiation, you can use the `make` method with a concrete instead of an abstract.